Skip to main content Stan Consulting LLC . The Marketing Atlas hub

 TOFU, MOFU, BOFU as the decision stages renamed.
 The vocabulary every operator uses; the architecture few apply.

-Why a button color decides a conversion before the buyer reads the word on it.
+Why a button color decides a conversion before the buyer scans the word on it.
 Pre-cognitive design.

-How layout decides whether the buyer reads or scrolls in the 15-second scan window.
+How layout decides whether the buyer scans or scrolls in the 15-second scan window.

 The vocabulary distinction that decides whether the problem-entry page does its job at all.